mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 SOLID principles tell you how to arrange your functions into classes and how those classes should be interrelated.

+SOLID is an acronym that stands for five principles of software design: **S**ingle Responsibility, **O**pen-Closed, **L**iskov Substitution, **I**nterface Segregation, and **D**ependency Inversion.

 Robert C. Martin introduced it.
 [Clean Architecture](https://amzn.to/3g9xXyS){:target="_blank"}.

-When SOLID principles are applied correctly, your software infrastructure will be able to tolerate changes, it will be easier to understand, and it will be focuser on reusable components.
+When SOLID principles are applied correctly, your software infrastructure will tolerate changes, be easier to understand, and focus on reusable components by reducing complexity, coupling, and dependency.

 Let’s start with the first principle.